+Sec.

-1. 1 146, surpes and sours on.
+1. Flag; stripes and stars on.

 2. Same; additional stars.

 3. Use of flag for advertising purposes; mutila-

 tion of flag.

+4 Pladge of allegiance to the flag: manner of de-

-4. Pledge of allegiance to the flag; manner of de-
+- Pledge of allegiance to the flag; manner of de-4. livery.

-livery.

-5. Display and use of flag by civilians; codifica-

-tion of rules and customs; definition.
+- 5. Display and use of flag by civilians; codification of rules and customs; definition.

-6. Time and occasions for display.
+- 6. Time and occasions for display.
+7.

-0. Time and occasions for display.

-7. Position and manner of display.
+- Position and manner of display.

+- 8. Respect for flag.